nadethoughts/Aetheria/World/Characters/Jian Bo.md

 ---
 tags: [type/character, type/orc, region/balshar, faction/frostvein, campaign/nimble]
-reveal_status: campaign-prep
+reveal_status: campaign-revealed
 ---

 # Jian Bo

-Jian Bo keeps Frostvein fed, equipped, and moving.
+Jian Bo keeps Frostvein fed, equipped, and moving. [[Feng Rui]] brought him into the Session 09 council when Lil Chang and [[Da Long]] arrived at [[Icehold]].

 He is willing to hear the Black Fang offer before choosing a side and judges alliances by what food, metal, labor, routes, and mutual defense they will actually provide before winter.
+He emphasized that warriors sent away are also workers, hunters, and pass keepers Frostvein needs to survive.

 ## Character Build